Legal Services Corporation.

 Start Supplemental Information

 The Legal Services Corporation Act (LSC Act or Act), 42 U.S.C.
-2996-2996l, and LSC's annual appropriation, Public Law 116-6 (2019), impose restrictions and requirements on the use of LSC and non-LSC funds by recipients of grants from LSC for the delivery of civil legal aid.
-LSC implemented those restrictions and requirements on non-LSC funds through part 1610 of title 45 of the Code of Federal Regulations.
+2996-2996l, and the riders on LSC's annual appropriations (Appropriations), Public Law 104-134, title V (1996) (as adopted by reference thereafter through Public Law 105-119, tit.
+V (1998), with modifications), set restrictions on recipients of grants from LSC for the delivery of civil legal aid (recipients).
+The Act and Appropriations also extend some of these restrictions to the use of recipients' non-LSC funds.
+LSC implements most of these restrictions on non-LSC funds through part 1610 of title 45 of the Code of Federal Regulations.
 Part 1610 also contains the program integrity rule, which requires objective integrity and independence between a recipient and any entity that engages in LSC-restricted activities.
+This Final Rule makes several technical changes to part 1610 to improve clarity.
+These changes do not alter the operation and application of part 1610.

-A. Part 1610—Use of Non-LSC Funds and Program Integrity
+A. Part 1610—Use of Non-LSC Funds, Transfers of LSC Funds, Program Integrity

-Organizational note.
-LSC proposes to reorganize part 1610 into four subparts to improve the organization and coherence of the rule.
+LSC proposed reorganizing part 1610 into four subparts to improve the organization and coherence of the rule.
+No comments discussed this change or raised any objections to it.
+LSC will adopt the proposed four subparts in the final rule.

 1. Subpart A—General Provisions